zgalant/zgalant.github.com/source/_posts/2012-09-14-the-best-startup-incubator-for-you.markdown

 The incubator created a group of companies that are all trying to use technology to improve education.
-This common goal fosters a great community of people who all believe in the missions of their peers. s
+This common goal fosters a great community of people who all believe in the missions of their peers.

-### Overall
-I don't know which one of the incubators was best for me.
-They each have their benefits and drawbacks, but they all have a really unique take on how to help entrepreneurs learn and succeed.
+I think that Imagine K12 is starting a trend of vertical specific incubators.
+They make sense for many verticals, so why stop at education?